alyadyh/alyadyh/README.md

 - 💡 &nbsp;I like to explore new technologies and develop software solutions.
 - 🎓 &nbsp;I'm currently studying Computer Science at the Bina Nusantara University.
-- 🌱 &nbsp;I'm currently learning Vue.Js, ASP.NET, JavaScript (again) and other cool stuff!
+- 🌱 &nbsp;I'm currently learning Vue.Js, Next.Js, JavaScript (again) and other cool stuff!
 - 🔭 &nbsp;I'm on track for learning more about Digital Creative Technology, focusing on Software Development and Immersive Technology.
-- 👯 &nbsp;I'm looking to collaborate on full stack web apps!
+- 👯 &nbsp;I'm looking to collaborate on front-end web apps!
 - ✍️ &nbsp;In my free time, I pursue Graphic Design and UI/UX as hobbies/side hustles.
 - 💬 &nbsp;Ask me about React, art design (including graphic designs), constellation and earthlings
 - 😄 &nbsp;Pronouns: she/her
-- ⚡ &nbsp;Fun fact: I can't eat chicken :"
+- ⚡ &nbsp;Fun fact: I am one of the preemies
 - 📄 &nbsp;Please have a look at my [portfolio](https://alyadyh.github.io/) for more details about me.
 I'm open to feedback and suggestions!

 ### 🛠 &nbsp;Tech Stack